AaltoGIS/GIS-docker-environment/Readme.md

    4. Activate the Blueprint under the `Deactive Blueprints` section.
 After this, the blueprint will be available under the "Dashboard" tab.

+## How to update Docker image?

+If you need to update the docker image in Rahti, make a new image and push it to Rahti Docker registry (steps 1-5 above).
+After you have pushed a new image to the registry, rest of the things updates automatically.

 ## Configure the Blueprint environment using a dedicated GitHub notebook repo

 After a "clean" Docker/JupyterLab environment has been created for your course, you want to configure which materials will be used